MARKET SNAPSHOT: U.S. Stocks On Track To Edge Higher, Rebounding From Two-day Dip

 Cable giant Charter Communications Inc.(CHTR) and telecom Verizon Communications Inc.(VZ) could see active trading following news that Charter rejected a $100 billion buyout offer from Verizon (http://www.marketwatch.com/story/cable-giant-charter-rejected-a-100-billion-buyout-bid-from-verizon-sources-say-2017-06-01).

-Economic news: ADP's May figures for private-sector employment are slated to hit at 8:15 a.m.
-Eastern Time, followed by weekly jobless claims at 8:30 a.m.
-Eastern, with economists polled by MarketWatch expecting 239,000 claims.

-The jobs-related releases come ahead of Friday's nonfarm payrolls data for last month.

-Two May releases on manufacturing are on tap, with Markit's due at 9:45 a.m.
+Economic news: Beyond the labor-market data, two May releases on manufacturing are on tap, with Markit's due at 9:45 a.m.
 Eastern.
-ISM's index expected at 10 a.m.
+ISM's index is expected at 10 a.m.
 Eastern, with a reading of 55.0% anticipated.
 At the same time, a report on construction spending is slated to arrive and show 0.5% growth in April.

 Reports on U.S. auto sales last month are also due to roll in Thursday.